First-Year Writing Seminars

 AP & Transfer Credit

 All students who score 5 on the Princeton Advanced Placement Examination in English receive 3 credits.
 Such credits are awarded automatically; no application to the John S. Knight Institute or the Department of English is necessary.
 How these credits may be applied to first-year writing or other distribution requirements depends on the student’s college and score.
 All students who score 5, except Architecture majors, may apply their 3 credits toward the writing requirements of their college.
-Of students who score 4, only Agriculture and Life Sciences students may apply their 3 credits toward the writing requirements of their college.
 Students should always consult their college registrars to be certain that they understand their writing requirements.

 Medical/Dental/Grad School letters